 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
-A sharps risk assessment had been undertaken.
-We noted this risk assessment did not include all sharp instruments within the practice.
-The practice manager told us a new one would be implemented to include other sharp instruments such as matrix bands and scalpels.
+A sharps risk assessment had been undertaken and was updated.

 The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.